 What About the Caveats?

-We’d be doing the reader a disservice if we didn’t flag the risks.
+We’d be doing the reader a disservice if we didn’t flag the structural risks, beyond the model-specific issues above.

 33-11412 is interpretive guidance, not statutory law.
 It’s the SEC’s view of how existing law applies.
 It doesn’t bind courts, and a future commission could revise it.
 That said, revising a jointly issued SEC/CFTC interpretation would be politically expensive and legally complex.
 This is about as durable as non-legislative guidance gets.